artbitrage/Stealth-Kid-RAT/README.md

 * Multi-Threaded
 * File Transfer via TCP & UDP Connection

+The SKR project is fully developed and tested on Debian GNU-Linux (Deb 9.3 "Stretch") platform.
+The RAT will soon be available on Windows platform by mid 2018.

 Disclaimer: Stealth Kid RAT source code is written intentionally for **EDUCATIONAL PURPOSES ONLY**.
 Don't use them for illegal activities.

 Copyright (c) 2017 Syafiq Hadzir (Alexandrov)